Star Wars – The Force Awakens is full of counseling themes that can be utilized when helping children and teens (even adults!).

 -Rey chose to follow the path in front of her.

--The negative choices made by Ben turned him into the evil Kylo Ren.
+-The negative choices Ben made turned him into the evil Kylo Ren.

 -Rey sees the good in Finn and quickly forgives him for lying to her about being with the resistance.